 • Cogwheel: Configure sync and trigger behaviour for this modulation source.

-Hint: It’s also possible to click the number of a module and then click an input to make a connection.
+Hint: You may also click a module's number, then click an input (shown below) to make a connection.

 Envelope